yar-votes/yar-votes.github.io/2020-11/index.md

 * **EBRP Ward 4: \*shrug\*** Corbett unopposed

 # Oakland
-* These are ranked choice, so I'm recommending a full slate of candidates for each district.
+* These are rank choice, so I'm recommending a full slate each
 * **Council District 1: Ngo, Kalb, Nobody** I've always had a soft spot for Kalb, but gotta give the longshot some love first.
 [Walton](https://www.youtube.com/watch?v=wu6Dp0ZjsRU) is a naive well-connected semi-reformist neoliberal, I'm not impressed.
 * **Council District 3: Fife, Taylor, Semedar** Fife will represent the grassroots in West Oakland like few have before.
 McElhaney is a disaster
 * **Council District 5: Lopez-Meraz, Raya, Nobody** Two [awesome progressive challengers](https://twitter.com/zoelopezmeraz/status/1302338841639034886).
 Enough of Gallo already